gethinode/docs/content/en/docs/latest/advanced-settings/scripts.md

 ---
 title: Scripts
 description: Automatically bundle local and external JavaScript files into a single file.
-date: 2023-04-08
+date: 2023-07-18
 layout: docs
 ---

 Hinode bundles local and external JavaScript into a single file.
-By utilizing [npm]({{< ref "overview" >}}), external JavaScript files are automatically ingested and kept up to date.
+By utilizing [Hugo modules]({{< ref "overview" >}}), external JavaScript files are automatically ingested and kept up to date.

 ## Build pipeline

-Hinodes uses npm and mounted folders to create a flexibile virtual file system that is automatically kept up to date.
+Hinodes uses Hugo modules and mounted folders to create a flexibile virtual file system that is automatically kept up to date.
 Review the [overview]({{< ref "overview" >}}) for a detailed explanation.
 The build pipeline of the JavaScript files consists of four steps.

 1. **Add the local JavaScript files**